 The proposed development has demonstrable need in the Adelaide Hills.
-It is of high quality and design and on balance, the additional investigations sought by SPC have been addressed in this DR. The Minister for Planning can reasonably proceed this application to public exhibition.
+It is of high quality and design and on balance, Planning and Land Use Services staff on behalf of State Planning Commission, can reasonably recommend approval to The Minister for Planning.